Skip to additional navigation Skip to content

 The Council has a range of formal powers under the Town and Country Planning Act that it can use to remedy breaches of planning control.
 More information on these powers can be found at Appendix 1:

-In addition to the powers detailed above, the Local Planning Authority also has powers under the Planning (Listed Buildings and Conservation Areas) Act 1990 to serve a repairs notice or require urgent works to be undertaken in the interests of preserving a listed building/structure.
+In addition to the powers detailed above, the Local Planning Authority also has powers under the Planning (Listed Buildings and Conservation Areas) Act 1990 to serve a repairs notice or require urgent works to be undertaken in the interests of preserving a listed building/structure in some circumstances.

 Further information is available in The National Planning Practice Guidance (NPPG)